-Maybe you’ve been traveling for a while and are looking for a reliable tech gear list for transitioning to a digital nomad lifestyle?
+Maybe you’ve been traveling for a while and are looking for tech gear essentials to add to your digital nomad packing list?

 Or, perhaps you’ve just accepted an assignment or volunteer post in a developing country for the first time?

 Or, maybe it’s your third or fourth year traveling full time and doing freelance work, and you’re looking for compact and durable tech gear to add to your packing list that can boost your productivity and peace of mind overseas?

 Living and working while constantly on the move presents an array of challenges anywhere—and those challenges often multiply the farther you get from major cities.

 Here are just some of the technology-related challenges I’ve frequently encountered over the years working on the go in various parts of the globe: